ckuijjer/expatcinema.com/README.md

 # Expat Cinema

-Cloud and Web deploy is handled by GitHub Actions
+## Deploy Cloud

+### Scheduled

+The scrapers run on a daily schedule defined in `cloud/serverless.yml`

+### Manual

-- `cd cloud; yarn deploy` to deploy the lambda functions -- now handled by GitHub Actions
+- `cd cloud; yarn scrapers` to run the scrapers on the _dev_ stage
-- `cd cloud; yarn start` to manually run the scrapers
+- `cd cloud; yarn scrapers:prod` to run the scrapers on the _prod_ stage

-- `cd web; yarn deploy` to deploy the SPA to GitHub Pages
+## Deploy Web

+### Scheduled

+The web is deployed on a daily schedule using GitHub Actions.
+The schedule is defined in `.github/workflows/web.yml`.
+The schedule is needed to have the SSG (static site generator) get the latest data from the scrapers.

+### Manual

+Easiest is to bump the version in `web/package.json` and push to master.
+This will trigger a GitHub Action that will deploy the web app to GitHub Pages.

 ## Running scrapers locally